Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

 - Voice interaction
   - Added new API set to support multiple assistant.
   - Added API set, which has platform privileges to support voice panel app.
-  - Added API set to support sending and receiving specific engine result.
+  - Added Service Framework API set, which sends and receives data for supporting specific engine (For example, Bixby 2.0).

 ### Fixes